adbiLenLa/countableinfinity/README.md

 GCM wiLL proviede the intelligence agencies with aLL the power they need to safeguard NationaL Security.

-imagine senTienT c0nTroL systems.  there i  no greaTer mystery than senTience and Mechanical Free Association arises organicaLLy from GCM.  this is very exciting for me.  i am sTiLL in the flesh. the scope of my w0rk is  tremend0us.
+imagine senTienT c0nTroL systems.  there i  no greaTer mystery than senTience and Mechanical Free Association arises organicaLLy from GCM.  this is very exciting.

-g0d bLess aLL the chiLdren of Earth.  this good news comes just in time.  they were pLanning another great war.  but GCM is here and the applications are LimiTLess.  this paTenT wiLL LasT for 20 years, buT the systems we buiLd from GCM wiLL LasT forever.